 In the intervening years, Gagnaire has expanded his small empire by taking over two other restaurants in Paris — Gaya in St-Germain and the legendary Le Fouquet's on Champs-Elysées — as well as opening restaurants in Tokyo, Hong Kong, and elsewhere, but we think this is still his best, and one we cite as being worth a splurge.

-It's a typical Brasserie on Place des Ternes at the edge of the 8th, and it oozes Parisian dining with its elegant room, white tablecloths, professional service, and French specialties.
-It's not a restaurant you're going to read about in many best-of lists, but it's a great place to dine.
-We love going here for the terrace on the place and for the oysters.
+It's a typical brasserie on Place des Ternes at the edge of the 8th, and it oozes Parisian dining with its elegant room, white tablecloths, professional service, and French specialties.
+It's not a restaurant you're going to read about in many best-of lists, but it's a pleasant place to dine if you're staying nearby.
+We like coming here for the terrace on the place and for the oysters.

 The flame of the Statue of Liberty is found at Pont d'Alma on the Seine.
-This is a a full-sized, gold-leaf-covered replica of the flame at the top of the torch on the statue in New York.
+This is a a full-sized, gold-leaf-covered replica of the flame found at the top of the torch on the statue in New York.
 The monument was the result of a campaign by the International Herald Tribune to celebrate its hundredth anniversary of publication in Paris, and the flame was dedicated in 1988.
-Since Diana, Princess of Wales, was killed in the tunnel beneath the quay in 1997 the flame has become a sort of unofficial memorial to her life and charitable works.
+However, ever since Diana, Princess of Wales, was killed in the tunnel beneath the quay in 1997 the flame has become a sort of unofficial memorial to her life.

 The retail section of Avenue Champs-Elysées has somewhat been given over to tourist shopping, but there still are nice luxury brands like Louis Vuitton, Hugo Boss, and Lancel.
 But Avenue Montaigne — between Place Franklin D. Roosevelt and the river — is to haute couture what the Louvre is to art.

-Located in luxury townhouses, you'll find store after store of today's high fashion brands — Chanel (with two stores), Salvatore Ferragamo, Dolce & Gabbana, Dior, Nina Ricci (showing the most beautiful lingerie in the world), Valentino, Prada, Bottega Veneta, another Louis Vuitton, and… the Canadian Embassy.
+Located in luxury townhouses, you'll find store after store of today's high fashion brands — Chanel (with two stores), Salvatore Ferragamo, Dolce & Gabbana, Dior, Nina Ricci (showing the most beautiful lingerie in the world), Valentino, Prada, Bottega Veneta, another Louis Vuitton.

 Check with Booking.com to find today's sale prices on hotel rooms in every arrondissement of Paris.
 Save 20% to 30%… or even more!

 The sheer number of luxury stores is a hint that there's also no shortage of luxury hotels in the 8th.
-In fact, here's where you find the highest concentration of 5-star and Palace hotel in Paris, and these are all world-class accommodations.
+In fact, here's where you find the highest concentration of 5-star and Palace hotels in Paris, all world-class accommodations.

 "Unforgettable luxury," a visitor has opined and the Monceau's Palace designation confirms that.
 Designed by Philippe Starck, this 8th Arrondissement hotel is a breath of fresh air compared to the old-fashioned Louis XIV feel of some other luxury hotels.